schedin/actions-runner-fat/container-image-requirements.md

 # Container image requirements

 ## Overview
-This document is to be consumed by an AI coding assistent to update the `image/Dockerfile` for the container image.
-Make sure the AI assistent has web access to be able to download the official GitHub runner-images VM description document (called VM document).
+This document is to be consumed by an AI coding assistant to update the `image/Dockerfile` for the container image.
+Make sure the AI assistant has web access to be able to download the official GitHub runner-images VM description document (called VM document).

-Suggested prompt to the AI coding assistent:
+Suggested prompt to the AI coding assistant:
 ```
 Update image/Dockerfile using this requirements file.
 ```